Maternal Cancer Diagnosis and Treatment During Pregnancy:a Database for Maternal, Fetal, and Neonatal Outcomes (CANCRPREGREG)

 Detailed Description

 Approximately 1:1000 pregnancies are complicated by cancer.
 Breast cancer is the most common type diagnosed during pregnancy.
 Termination of pregnancy has not demonstrated an improvement in survival.
-Results of an international collaborative study reported similar overall survival for patients diagnosed with breast cancer in pregnancy compared to nonpregnant patients.
+Results of an international collaborative study reported similar overall survival for patients diagnosed with breast cancer in pregnancy compared to non-pregnant patients.
 The consensus medical opinion supports the option to start treatment with continuation of the pregnancy.
-The purpose of this Cancer and Pregnancy Registry study is to prospectively follow the women diagnosed with cancer during pregnancy-collecting information about the method of diagnosis, treatment options and maternal and neonatal outcomes at delivery and yearly at follow up.
+The purpose of this Cancer and Pregnancy Registry study is to prospectively follow the women diagnosed with cancer during pregnancy-collecting information about the method of diagnosis, treatment options and maternal and neonatal outcomes at delivery and yearly at follow up during childhood and adult development.
+Some children in this cohort have been followed up to 28 years of age.

 Women diagnosed with cancer of any type during pregnancy can enroll voluntarily in the Cancer and Pregnancy Registry.
 Signed medical release forms allow the investigator to review cancer diagnostic studies and treatment course.
-Records are requested yearly from the treating pediatrician and dentist to follow the growth and development of the child.
+Records are requested yearly from the treating pediatrician to follow the growth and development of the child.
+Participants do not have to collect their own records.
 All information is kept confidential.
 Oncologic follow up on the women is also requested yearly.

 Study Type